satriyoaji/nextjs-mid-test-crud/README.md

 1. Run `yarn install` or `npm install`
 2. Copy file `.env.example` to `.env` for application variables
 3. Fill out the DB connection config based on your Dockerized Postgres DB (docker compose file is on `docker-compose.yml` file)
-4. Run the DB migration using command `npx prisma migrate dev --name init`
+4. Run the DB migration using command `npx prisma migrate dev`
+5. Then running seeders with command `npx prisma db seed`
-5. Run the app containers using Docker compose
+6. Run the app containers using Docker compose
 ```cmd
 docker-compose up -d
 ```